top of page

 What is Ayurveda?
 Ayurveda’s Role in Modern Medicine

-Modern allopathic medicine often focuses on treating specific symptoms or diseases, while Ayurveda takes a holistic approach to health, addressing the mind, body, and spirit together.
-In Ayurveda, illness is viewed as a sign of deeper imbalances within the body, and treatment aims to restore harmony rather than just suppress symptoms.
+Unlike modern allopathic medicine, which primarily focuses on diagnosing and treating specific diseases or symptoms, Ayurveda takes a holistic, root-cause approach to health.
+It views illness as a sign of deeper imbalance within the body and aims to restore harmony rather than simply suppress symptoms.

-“Ayurvedic medicine, (also called Ayurveda) is one of the world’s oldest medical systems.
-It originated in India and has evolved there over thousands of years.
-In the United States, Ayurvedic medicine is considered a complementary approach.” — Johns Hopkins Medicine
+“Ayurvedic medicine, also called Ayurveda, is one of the world’s oldest medical systems… In the United States, Ayurvedic medicine is considered a complementary approach.” — Johns Hopkins Medicine

 Watch our video “Ayurveda: A Compass for Living” to discover how this ancient system of holistic health can guide your daily life.
 Learn simple Ayurvedic lifestyle tips to balance your mind, body, and energy naturally!